cakephp/docs/en/core-libraries/logging.rst

 CakeLog does not auto-configure itself anymore.
 As a result log files will not be auto-created anymore if no stream is listening.
-Make sure you got at least one ``default`` stream set up if you want to listen to all types and levels.
+Make sure you got at least one ``default`` stream set up, if you want to listen to all types and levels.
 Usually, you can just set the core ``FileLog`` class to output into ``app/tmp/logs/``::